Aremaki/LongBEL/scripts/3_prepare_data/README.md

 This CLI prepares source / target sequence pickle files for multiple NLG/seq2seq models from selected BigBio biomedical entity linking datasets (MedMentions, QUAERO EMEA, QUAERO MEDLINE).
 It can also augment the training set with synthetic sentences you generated earlier (SynthMM / SynthQUAERO).

 ## Quick Start
-Minimal run with all default datasets & models (will silently skip synthetic if JSONs absent):
+Minimal run with all default datasets & models.
+If required embeddings are missing, they will be generated automatically using CODER (GanjinZero/coder-large-v3).
+Synthetic JSONs are optional and skipped if absent.
 ```bash
 python scripts/3_prepare_data/run.py run
 ```